 The print shows a detail from "Costume de Présentation" from the French magazine Journal des Dames et des Modes, July 31, 1814.
 After the restoration of the Bourbon family to the monarchy in 1814, French court dresses seen in prints show many of the same elements of English court dress, including lappets.

-A hat of fine plaited straw made from an Italian variety of wheat.
+A fine plaited straw, made from an Italian variety of wheat that has been dried and bleached.
 The name specifically refers to the type of straw, and not the shape of the hat, as is often incorrectly assumed.

 A transparent gauze-like fabric of linen thread.